Ron Suskind: The One Percent Doctrine

 The One Percent Doctrine is Suskind's third book, published in 2006.
 The book is about the evolution of the foreign policy of the younger Bush's administration especially in the wake of the September 11 attacks.
 Excerpts of book were published in the June 18, 2006, issue of Time.
 Based on interviews with more than a hundred sources, including several cabinet officials, the book concluded that U.S. foreign policy since 9/11 was driven by the Bush Doctrine, which is described by a quote from Vice President Dick Cheney saying that it was important for the U.S. to think of "low probability, high impact events"—like terrorists or rogue states getting their hands on WMD—"in a new way."

 If there's a 1% chance that Pakistani scientists are helping al-Qaeda build or develop a nuclear weapon, we have to treat it as a certainty in terms of our response.
 It's not about our analysis. ...
 It's about our response.

 The doctrine, Suskind asserts, freed the administration from the dictates of evidence and allowed suspicion to be a guide for action in both its battles against terrorists and against rogue states, like Iraq under Saddam Hussein.

 One of Suskind's assertions—that a suspect in the London subway bombings was on a US "no fly" list and attempted to enter the US—has been challenged by the US government.
 The FBI described Suskind's reporting on this single matter as "inaccurate", and issued a statement saying "the author has intertwined facts ... causing some confusion."

 Despite being vetted by the CIA prior to publication, the book contained enough information to identify Aimen Dean, a mole within al Qaeda who had spent seven and a half years working for MI6 and had proven one of their most valuable assets.
 He was forced to quit his role and go into hiding, after extremists issued a Fatwa calling for his death.
+This act has been called ill advised and selfish by many in the intelligence community and the media.

 The book was a New York Times Bestseller.
 Frank Rich called it a "must-read bestseller" while Michael Hill stated: "If Bob Woodward is the chronicler of the Bush administration, Ron Suskind is the analyst ...
 Historians will be grateful for it as they write the many final drafts in the decades to come."